Knickerbocker Holiday: Film version

 The 1944 film version, written by Thomas L. Lennon, starring Nelson Eddy as Broeck, Constance Dowling as Tina, and Charles Coburn as Stuyvesant, not only removed most of the songs and added new ones not by Weill and Anderson, but watered down the political allegory considerably, having been released during World War II.

-Television use of the September Song
+Television use of "September Song"

-In "Previews", the Season 1/Episode 14 of the TV series Smash, the character of producer Eileen Rand sings a version of "September Song".
+In "Previews," Season 1/Episode 14 of the TV series Smash, the character of producer Eileen Rand sings a version of "September Song."
 Anjelica Huston, who played Eileen Rand, is the granddaughter of Walter Huston, who introduced the song in the original production of Knickerbocker Holiday.
+"September Song" was also mentioned and sang in the last episode of season 3 of the TV show Elsbeth.